Stein Variational Evolution Strategies: Experiments

 \subsection{Sampling from Synthetic Densities}

-\paragraph{Setting} We first evaluate or method on multiple synthetic densities to illustrate the quality of the generated samples.
-The closed form pdf for every problem is listed in the \hyperref[secAppendix]{Appendix}.
-We use the total population size of 400 across all methods.
-For the ES, this number is split across 100 particles, while for SVGD and GF-SVGD the total population size is equal to the number of particles.
-We additionally evaluate the scaling of all methods.
-For this analysis, we report the final performances after 1000 iterations across different numbers of particles, as well as subpopulation sizes for the ES based methods.
+\paragraph{Setting} We first evaluate our method on multiple synthetic densities to illustrate the quality of the generated samples.
+The closed form pdf for every problem is listed in \Cref{secExpDets}.
+We use a total population size of 400 for all methods, which is split across 100 particles for the ES-based algorithms.
+In other words, each particle samples an ES population of 4.
+Following common practice in the literature, we quantify sampling performance by evaluating the Maximum Mean Discrepancy \citep[MMD]{gretton2012kernel} of the particles with respect to ground truth samples.
+We additionally evaluate the scaling to higher particle numbers in Sec.~\ref{sec:abl}.

-\paragraph{Results} The Figures \ref{fig:samples} and \ref{fig:mmd} display the qualitative and quantitative sample properties.
-As expected, gradient-based SVGD generates high quality samples for all problems.
+\paragraph{Results} Figures \ref{fig:samples} and \ref{fig:mmd} display the qualitative and quantitative sampling results.
+As expected, $\N$-SVGD generates high-quality samples for all problems.
 We find that among the gradient-free methods, SV-CMA-ES performs the best across all problems.
-While GF-SVGD generates high quality samples for the Gaussian mixture, the variance of the generated samples on the double banana density is too high, and the samples for the motion planning problem are of general bad quality.
-Similarly, SV-OpenAI-ES performs well on the motion planning problem, but on the others it underestimates the variance (Gaussian mixture) or converges slowly (double banana).
-We hypothesize that GF-SVGD fails on the motion planning problem because choosing a good prior for this problem is difficult.
-These results highlight the fast convergence properties of SV-CMA-ES, as it employs the automatic step-size adaptation of CMA-ES.
-In a further analysis, we investigate the performances for different particle numbers and population sizes on the same problems as above.
-The results of these experiments are displayed in Figure \ref{fig:scaling}.
-In addition to the Maximum Mean Discrepancy \citep[MMD]{gretton2012kernel}, we report the error when estimating the first two central moments of the target distribution from the generated samples.
-We observe that there is a clear trend that SV-CMA-ES performs better than GF-SVGD and SV-OpenAI-ES with an increasing number of particles.
-Furthermore, we note in Fig.\ \ref{fig:scaling} (d) that SV-CMA-ES requires fewer samples than SV-OpenAI-ES to estimate good steps.
+While GF-SVGD generates high-quality samples for the Gaussian mixture, the variance of the generated samples on the double banana density is too high, and the samples for the motion planning problem are of poor quality.
+Concurrently, SV-OpenAI-ES performs well on the motion planning problem, but on the others it underestimates the variance (Gaussian mixture) or converges slowly (double banana, also see Fig.~\ref{fig:banana_convergence_iter}).
+These results highlight the fast convergence properties of our method, as it employs the automatic step-size adaptation of CMA-ES.
+Additionally, \Cref{fig:mmd}~(d) displays the MMD \wrt the samples that were obtained by $\N$-SVGD, aggregated across all sampling tasks.
+Our results demonstrate that SV-CMA-ES can indeed quickly converge to a set of samples that approximates the outcomes of $\N$-SVGD well, and better than the two other gradient-free baselines.
+We further illustrate these results in \cref{sec:app_full} where we display the sample sets for all sampling tasks.
+Moreover, we illustrate the benefit of using the presented algorithm compared to other CMA-ES-based methods in Fig.~\ref{fig:sves-overview} -- since prior CMA-ES methods only maximize likelihood, the diversity of samples is low.